 But the best company wouldn’t miss out on the basic job support for employees.
 It’s one of the most effective employee appreciation ideas.
 Examples are free transportation, a free meal, or a food truck at the workplace.

-When your employees feel valued for their great work, it positively impacts their attitude and behavior.
+Having a successful employee recognition program makes your employees feel valued for their great work, which positively impacts their attitude and behavior.
 It makes them feel that they’re part of the business’ success, which in turn would contribute to your company’s further growth—which is one of the many benefits of employee recognition.

 - Virtual Assistant Services: What Businesses Actually Need